Breakfast daily, 9 lunches, 11 three-course dinners including a farewell dinner at Butchart Gardens

 Day 19 Vancouver (Disembarkation)

 The vacation ends this morning with guests departing on individual schedules.
-Transfers provided to Vancouver International Airport.
+Transfers are provided to Vancouver International Airport.
 Please schedule flights after Noon.